 125. Instrumental Methods.
+(3) II.

-(3) I, II.
-Mr. James, Mr. Trueblood
+Mr. Trueblood

-Lecture, discussion, and quiz, two hours; laboratory, six hours.
+Lectures, discussions, and quizzes, two hours; laboratory, six hours.
 Prerequisite: courses 5B, 110B, 111, and Physics 1D.
 In the event that it is necessary to limit enrollment, admission will be based upon performance in the prerequisite courses, particularly 5B and 111.